 The college offers the Associate in Arts degree (AA), the Associate in Science degree (AS), Certificate of Achievement (CA), Certificate of Competence (CO), Advanced Professional Certificate (APC) and Academic Subject Certificate (ASC).
 These degrees and certificates differ in the numbers and types of courses required to fulfill all requirements.

-A “degree” is an academic credential awarded in accordance with University of Hawai‘i Board of Regents’ approval and consists of the components of general education core requirements; college/program requirements; major requirements, if any; electives, if any; and additional degree requirements, such as total credit requirements, minimum overall cumulative grade point ratio (GPR), which is 2.0, minimum GPR or grades for courses applied to the “major or program requirements,” and other related requirements such as writing-intensive, Hawaiian Asian and Pacific emphasis courses, a speech/oral communication course and foreign language.
+A “degree” is an academic credential awarded in accordance with University of Hawai‘i Board of Regents’ approval and consists of the components of general education core requirements; college/program requirements; major requirements, if any; electives, if any; and additional degree requirements, such as total credit requirements, minimum overall cumulative GPR, which is 2.0, minimum GPR or grades for courses applied to the “major or program requirements,” and other related requirements such as writing-intensive, Hawaiian Asian and Pacific emphasis courses, a speech/oral communication course and foreign language.